gia-khanhs/PTNet-Analysis/README.md

 ## 0. Overview:

 ### Topological graph stats:
-- The graph is a single graph (If there are multiple edges from u to v, the one with the least travel time will overwrite others), saved in "topoGraph.json".
+- The graph is a single graph (If there are multiple edges from $u$ to $v$, the one with the least travel time will overwrite others), saved in "topoGraph.json".
 - It has 4370 nodes / 5442 edges (vs. paper 4350/5397):
   - Note that this is the number of edges in connecting consecutive stops in a route (edges within walking distance not considered), counted for the sake of comparision with the paper.
 In fact, the saved graph has many more edges (18819).
   - The nodes in the saved file are numbered from 1 to whatever the number of nodes is, with an extra at the beginning just for ease of assigning the node ID with its relevant data.